shiftyrose/shifty/README.md

 `Idea by libhalt`

 #### Role Description
-Jester gets a solo win if they can be voted out.<br>
+Jester gets a solo win if they can be voted out.
 Troll players in meetings, act sus in game.<br>

 ### Game Options
 |                  Name                  |                       Description                      |     Type     |  Default  |